blab/veme-2022/README.md

 Inspect input files for SARS-CoV-2 analysis.
 We will use a curated reference genome and annotations from Nextclade.
+Inspect the contents of the reference genome FASTA and the gene map with genomic coordinates in [GFF format](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md).

 ``` bash
 head data/reference.fasta